Special damages interest calculator guidance

 4. This calculator was last updated following the change in Special Account Rate (SAR) indicated on the calculation page.
 It is the author’s intention to keep it up to date, but it is very likely that there will be a lag between the change of rate and the updating of this website.
 NOTE WELL that any changes to the SAR after the date shown on the calculation page have not been included in the calculation, that calculation assuming that the rate will remain the same in future (and that assumption will be wrong at some point: the rate is bound to change).

-5. The special account rates and dates of change used in the calculation have been confirmed by the Court Funds Office.
+5. The special account rates and dates of change used in the calculation have been provided by the Court Funds Office.

 6. The author has attempted to ensure that the calculator provides accurate results, and uses it himself.
 However, no liability can be accepted for any errors.
 It is used entirely at the user’s own risk.